-A homemade chai latte filled with spices like cardamom, ginger and cinnamon.
-Make it with non-dairy milk and maple syrup for a vegan friendly drink.
-You will love this!
+A homemade chai recipe filled with spices like cardamom, ginger and cinnamon.
+Make it with your choice of milk and maple syrup for a vegan friendly drink.
+You will love this easy at-home chai.

 If you’re a tea latte fan you’re going to love this amazing drink!
 Make it in the comfort of your own home, avoid those way too sweet chai concentrates and save some money at the same time!

-There are some main spices you’re looking for when making a masala chai latte.
+There are some main spices you’re looking for when making masala chai.
 I’m obsessed with them so I make a very simple homemade blend that is comprised of spices that are easy to find and you likely already have most of these in your pantry.

 Homemade Chai Spice Blend

 I use a homemade chai spice blend – you can make it using this simple recipe that uses just 6 basic ingredients!

 - Cinnamon, ginger and cardamom (two of the key ones!), cloves and all spice for a simple blend.

 You can also add star anise and black pepper for some extra flavor.

 - water – Using boiling water helps the spices to dissolve easily when being whisked.

 - black tea – Either tea bags or loose leaf tea leaves will work here.
 If you use loose leaf tea you will need a mesh infuser.